JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

-Flux.jl finds the parameters of the neural network (`p`) which minimize the cost function, i.e. it trains the neural network: it just so happens that here that the forward pass of the neural network happens to include solving an ODE.
+Flux.jl finds the parameters of the neural network (`p`) which minimize the cost function, i.e. it trains the neural network: it just so happens that the forward pass of the neural network includes solving an ODE.
 Since our cost function put a penalty whenever the number of rabbits was far from 1, our neural network found parameters where our population of rabbits and wolves are both constant 1.